Code-Institute-Submissions/fitipedia/README.md

 The following fonts are used:

-* Commissioner for main body of content, which gives the site a more informal but still informative feel
+* **Commissioner** for main body of content, which gives the site a more informal but still informative feel
-* Big Shoulders Inline Text for the jumbotron header, which gives a robust look, more associated with fitness
+* **Big Shoulders Inline Text** for the jumbotron header, which gives a robust look, more associated with fitness
-* Bodoni Moda for the Fitipedia brand logo
+* **Bodoni Moda** for the Fitipedia brand logo
-* Yusei Magic for the site information modal trigger, as it clearly stands out from the other text and is more likely to prompt a click from the user
+* **Yusei Magic** for the site information modal trigger, as it clearly stands out from the other text and is more likely to prompt a click from the user

-The navbar is fixed as content on pages, particularly the dictionary page, can be very long.
+The navbar is fixed because content on certain pages, particularly the dictionary page, can be very long.

 #### User Stories

 ##### All Users

 * As a user, I want to be able to search for fitness jargon and its meaning.
-    * I click on the 'Search Dictionary' button and am taken to the search bar.
-I enter a keyword, click search and find the word I'm looking for in the results
 * As a user, I want to read a list of many different fitness terminologies.
-    * I click on the 'View Dictionary' tab in the navbar and can read the terms in alphabetical order
-    * I am informed that if I want to contribute to the dictionary myself and engage with other users, I must create an account and am invited to do so before the dictionary begins
 * As a user and fitness enthusiast, I want to follow the dictionary's work and potentially get in touch with them.
-    * I scroll down to the page footer which typically contains such information, and can immediately see Fitipedia's social media handles
-    * I also spot a 'Contact Us' link next to the copyright text.
-I open it and am taken to a separate page containing Fitipedia's contact details, opening hours and office address next to a Google Maps widget that I can navigate to get a clearer idea of the location
 * As a user, I want to see some examples of words in the dictionary.
-    * I scroll slightly down the home page and see the list of most popular entries, sorted by score from highest to lowest
-    * If these look intriguing, I have the opportunity to view the full dictionary by clicking on the button below
 * As a user who is knowledgeable about fitness or wants to thank other users for their content, I want to register for an account
-    * I click on the Register tab in the navbar, fill out my details and my account is created in seconds
 * As a returning user, I want to sign in and create some entries, edit one of my existing entries or upvote/downvote another user's entry
-    * I click on theLogin tab in the navbar, enter my username and password and am logged in where I can now make use of the site's full functionality
 * As a user, I mistakenly enter an invalid URL
-    * I land on a 404 page with a button that redirects me to the homepage when clicked on
 * As a user, I enter a URL that only registered and logged in users can access
-    * I am redirected to the login page and see a flash message that tells me I need to be logged into access this page or perform this action
-    * I can then log in and perform the action if I wish

 ##### Registered Users

 * As a registered user, I want to add a new word to the dictionary
-    * I click on the Add Definition tab in the navbar and enter the term and its definition in the fields provided
-    * I click on the Add to Dictionary button and am redirected to the dictionary page to look at my entry
 * As a registered user, I want to add a word to the dictionary that I don't realise already exists in there
-    * I click on the Add Definition tab and enter the term and its definition
-    * As the term name matches the name of a record already in the database, I receive a flash message that this term already exists in the dictionary and am redirected back to the form
 * As a registered user, I want to update one of my entries as I think it can be improved
-    * I search for the term in the dictionary, click the Edit Details button, amend the information in the requirement feelds and click the Update Term Information button below
-    * I am redirected to the dictionary page where I can see my updated entry
 * As a registered user, I want to show my appreciation for another user's informative entry
-    * I go to the dictionary page, locate the user's entry and click on the green thumbs up button to upvote the term
-    * I receive a green flash message that the term has been upvoted, and can see the score has increased by one on the page
 * As a registered user, I don't like someone else's definition of a term, do not find it helpful or can see a user abusing the app
-    * I locate the relevant entry and click on the red thumbs down button to downvote the term
-    * I receive a red flash message that the term has been downvoted, and the score has decreased by one on the page
-* As a registered user, I want to delete one of my entries as I'm not happy with it or don't think it's relevant
+* As a registered user, I want to delete one of my entries as I'm not happy with it or don't think it's relevant anymore
-    * I click the My Profile tab and find the term within my history of contributions (N.B. if it's a very recent one, I can find it on the homepage under my last 5 entries)
-    * I click the Delete Term button and confirm the deletion by clicking Delete again
 * As a user, I don't want to delete an entry but accidentally clicked the delete button
-    * A confirmation box pops up asking whether I'm sure I want to delete the term from the dictionary
-    * I click cancel and am taken back to the page I was on before
 * As a registered user, I want to see some information about my recent activity on the homepage
-    * I log in and can see my last 5 entries, sorted by date from the most recent
-    * I can edit and delete these entries here if I want to change them, which saves time as I don't have to navigate to the dictionary page
-    * I can easily add another entry if I wish by clicking on the button below
 * As a registered user, I want to look at my profile information
-    * I click the My Profile tab in the navbar and can see information such as my username, total number of contributions and a list of each individual entry I have made
-    * If I wish, I can edit my details, edit and delete my entries, or delete my account
 * As a registered user, I've decided the app is no longer for me and wish to delete my account
-    * I head over to my profile page, scroll down to the Delete Account section and click the button to delete my account
-    * In the confirmation box, I confirm the deletion by clicking on Delete again
-    * I am redirected to the homepage, no longer logged in
 * As a registered user, I have accidentally clicked on Delete Account and wish to cancel this
-    * In the confirmation box, I click on Cancel and am taken back to the my profile page

 ##### Administrators

 * As an administrator, I want to remove a user from the database who has been behaving inappropriately
-    * I click on the Manage Users tab in the navbar, locate the user by their username in the list of users and click on Delete User
-    * In the confirmation box, I confirm the deletion by clicking on Delete
-    * I am redirected back to the Manage Users page and the record no longer appears in the list of users
 * As an administrator, I see an entry by another user that doesn't look quite right, and want to change it to maintain the site's reputation
-    * I locate the term and click on Edit Details or Delete Term and make the necessary changes as if I were the creator of that entry
-    * I am redirected to the Dictionary page and the term is either no longer there or showing with its updated definition
 * As an administrator, a potential new user has contacted Fitipedia saying they are unable to sign up.
 I therefore want to add a new user to the database
-    * I go to the Manage Users page, scroll to the bottom of the list of registered users and select Add New User
-    * I fill out the user's desired username and e-mail address and assign them a password, which I recommend them to change upon logging in
-    * The user now appears in the list of users

 #### Wireframes